 Grounds for Divorce in Maryland

 It used to be that if a couple wanted to divorce in Maryland but were unable to prove that a party was at fault for adultery, there was a waiting period of separation for 12 months before filing for divorce.
 Other grounds for divorce that required a 12-month separation prior to divorce included actual or constructive desertion, cruelty of treatment and excessively vicious conduct, and incarceration.
 The remaining fault-based ground for divorce is insanity, which requires a 3-year separation.
+Needless to say, this was not ideal for many coupler and made other life tasks such as financial or estate planning much more complicated.

 A 2015 Law in Maryland Allows Couples Without Minor Children to Bypass the Imposed Separation